ShivamJoker/React-Fast-Accordion/README.md

 ## How it's fast?

 - Instead of adding event listener on all the items, it only adds to the container.
-- It uses web animation API (WAPI) instead of classes or style based animation, which is way performant than others.
+- It has zero dependency, the animations are done using web animation API
+- Content component dynamically gets added to the DOM

 ## Demo